-The Commission’s proposed directive is one of the first deliverables of the European Pillar for Social Rights.
+The Commission’s proposed ‘Work-Life Balance’ Directive is one of the first deliverables of the European Pillar for Social Rights proclaimed on 17 November 2017.
 It is based on the 'New Start' initiative aimed to address the work-life balance challenges faced by working parents and carers.
 The initiative will help in the pursuit of the objectives set out in the Treaty of equality between men and women with regard to labour market opportunities and equal treatment at work and the promotion of high level of employment in the EU.

 The legislative proposal thus aims to focus on targeting measures to address the under-representation of women in employment by improving the conditions of reconciling working and private duties, but also their unequal treatment and opportunities in the labour market.
 Furthermore, it encourages the strengthening of men's roles as carers in the family, which will also benefit children.
 It is well documented that the use of work-life balance arrangements by fathers, has a positive impact in reducing the relative amount of unpaid family work undertaken by women and leaving them more time for paid employment.